JunyoungLim/project-euler/README.md

 Unsolved :
 Solved but inefficient : 23, 31, 37

 Inefficient solutions will not be posted until they are finally revised.

+**Spoiler Alert**
+Don't look up the solutions before you actually try them by yourself!
+This blog suggests one of many different possible ways to solve problems,
+and looking at solutions before trying wouldn't be worth anything.